Not all revenue is equal.

 Target the right customers

 Not every customer needs to be enterprise.
-But if your marketing and sales strategies are aligned around low-ACV segments, your forecast will stay shallow — no matter how strong your close rate is.
+You should analyze your customer segments to find where you deliver the most value.
+If your marketing and sales strategies align only around low-ACV segments, your forecast will stay shallow regardless of your close rate.

 Use ACV data to spot ideal customer profiles and refocus your outreach.